The Missing Piece - This One Goes Out to All the Antiracism Advocates

 Okay, come back this way, you’re heading way out the dancehall.

-One session, I shared that as humans, we all pre-judge (unconscious bias hadn’t been popularised yet).
-This idea was so horrifying to one teacher, that she leapt up in a rage, protesting that she didn’t judge anyone and never would.
-Consequently, she made a complaint about me, and I wasn’t invited back.
+One session, I shared that as humans, we all pre-judge, yes, the foundations of unconscious bias.
+This idea was so horrifying to one teacher that she leapt up in rage, insisting she didn’t judge anyone and never would.
+She later made a complaint about me, and I wasn’t invited back.

-This event was so shocking and traumatising to me (because before that, I had been able to be happy-go-lucky Rebbecca simply sharing researched material).
-Suddenly, I became the monster that dared to suggest, as fallible humans, we might not treat everyone equally.
+This was shocking and deeply traumatising.
+Up until then, I had been happy-go-lucky Rebbecca simply sharing researched material.
+Suddenly, I became the “problem,” the disruptor who dared to suggest that, as fallible humans, we might not treat everyone equally.

 “Say what now?”